 We later read that in addition to the joy and gladness before their enemies were defeated, there was also great rejoicing after their military victory with God's help.

 The remainder of the Jews who were in the king’s provinces also assembled to protect themselves and get relief from their enemies ...
 This happened on the thirteenth day of the month of Adar, and on the fourteenth they rested and made it a day of feasting and joy ...
 The Jews in Susa, however, had assembled on the thirteenth and fourteenth, and then on the fifteenth they rested and made it a day of feasting and joy.

 Even though the Book of Esther is the only book in the Bible in which God’s name is not explicitly written, we see God’s hand throughout the book as, with sovereignty, He places Esther and Mordechai in royal positions and "turns the tables" to help the Jewish people get "the upper hand over those who hated them."

 As it was some 2,500 years ago when God protected the Jewish people from destruction in Persia (Iran), we pray and believe that God will protect Israel and the Jewish people from their modern-day enemies.
 Amen.

 Joseph Magen is Co-Founder and Managing Editor of ALL ISRAEL NEWS and ALL ARAB NEWS.
 He has more than 20 years of experience in high-tech, software development, and the Israeli venture capital industry.
-Joseph lives in the Judean Hills outside of Jerusalem with his wife and four young children.
+Joseph lives in the Judean Hills outside of Jerusalem with his wife and five young children.